Then/Now: The Cast of 'Dallas'

 The Cast of 'Dallas'

 The original prime-time soap opera aired for 14 seasons, from 1978 to 1991.
 The drama focused on the Ewing family and their oil company.
-A remake of the show started airing in 2012, but nothing can compare to the original cast.
+A remake of the show aired from 2012-14, but nothing can compare to the original cast.
 Click through to see where they are today.

 Larry Hagman: Then

-She retired from acting in 1990 and passed away 15 years later at the age of 82.
+After retiring from acting in 1990, Bel Geddes wrote children's books.
+She passed away 15 years later at the age of 82.

 Charlene Tilton: Then